nt-rbmk/demo-tf-ans/README.md

 **Let' s start**
 1. After creating the AWS account it' s necessary to create the access keys:
    On AWS console navigate to IAM -> Users -> Add Users (don' t forget to attach the AdministratorAccess policy) and then under Security Credentials tab create an access key.
-2. In the shell you need the following to add the access key:
+2. In the linux shell you need the following for the access key (feel free to name the profile as you like):
 ```
    :~# cd ~
    :~# mkdir .aws